 7. Aryan Brotherhood Tattoos: Signs of Hate and Violence

-Tattoos associated with the Aryan Brotherhood, including swastikas and SS bolts, denote membership in one of the most notorious prison gangs.
-Recognizing these symbols is essential, as members often commit a disproportionate amount of violence behind bars.
+Membership in one of the most notorious prison gangs is marked by tattoos of swastikas and SS bolts.
+Knowing these symbols is important, as the members tend to be responsible for a disproportionate amount of violence behind bars.

 8. Norteño Tattoos: Affiliation with Northern California Gangs

-Norteño tattoos signify allegiance to the Nuestra Familia gang and Hispanic gangs in Northern California.
-Understanding these markings helps distinguish between rival factions and manage potential conflicts within correctional facilities.
+Norteño tattoos are gang tattoos of allegiance to the Nuestra Familia gang and Hispanic gangs in Northern California.
+Understanding what these markings mean can help you tell the difference between rival factions and stay clear of potential tensions inside correctional facilities.

 9. La Eme Tattoos: Sign of Mexican Mafia Influence